-The 2018 Finance Bill provides for a flat rate of tax of 30% which applies to the sale by French resident individuals of shares of an SPI subject to corporate tax.
-However, allowances based on the duration of ownership will no longer be allowed.
-Non-French residents would still be subject to the same regime as those applicable in cases of sale of shares of an SPI considered as fiscally transparent.
+Non-French residents are subject to the same regime as those applicable in cases of sale of shares of an SPI considered as fiscally transparent.
 Finally, the special tax on real estate capital gains (ranging from 2% to 6%; see the answer to question 9.3) also applies in all cases.